Taken from Me: The Tiffany Rubin Story

 Taken from Me: The Tiffany Rubin Story is a 2011 original LMN film, starring Taraji P. Henson and Terry O'Quinn.
 The film follows the events surrounding the kidnapping, captivity and rescue of the son of Tiffany Rubin, who was kidnapped by his father and taken to South Korea.
+The film shed light to the long-standing issue of International child abduction in South Korea and the danger that the abducted children face in the country.

 Plot

 The film is based on the dramatic true story of Tiffany Rubin's daring 2008 rescue of her six-year-old son, Kobe, after he was abducted by his biological father Jeff and taken from his home in Queens, New York, all the way to Seoul, South Korea.
 At the urging of her mother Belzora, Tiffany seeks the counsel of Mark Miller (Terry O'Quinn) and his charitable organization, the American Association for Lost Children.
 With Mark's help, Tiffany is able to travel to Korea to execute a high-stakes plan to bring her son home.